sbarabe/SBK_WRISTBLASTER/README.md

 ## Schematics

 The provided schematics show the wiring using the SBK custom PCBs, making the assembly easier and cleaner.
-Using the SBK_BG_Sx_DRIVER for the bar meter and the SBK_BG_28SEG with MAX72xx simplifies the LED matrix connection.
-The fan and vacuum pump are also directly powered from the PCB's dedicated 5V-500mA outputs.
+Using the *SBK BarMater 28* for the bar meter and the *SBK BarDrive xx28* with MAX72xx simplifies the Bar Meter connections.
+The fan and vacuum pump are also directly powered from the PCB's dedicated 5V-500mA outputs, flyback diodes should be installed between positive and negative wires of these devices for circuit protection.

 ## Demo Video